-This five-day intensive program runs from Monday to Friday and involves approximately 35 hours of intensive treatment for adolescents and their families.
-ED-IFT is conducted in a multi-family format with us to 6 families participating at a time.
+This five-day intensive program runs from Monday to Friday and involves approximately 40 hours of intensive treatment for adolescents and their families.
+ED-IFT is conducted in a multi-family format with up to 6 families participating at a time.
 The multifamily treatment format fosters family-to-family support, learning, and a decreased sense of isolation that is not possible in traditional family therapy.
 Our multidisciplinary team includes psychological and medical experts in the field.
 Two primary psychologists lead the program, with involvement from other experts throughout the week who will also provide educational information to further families’ understanding of eating disorders and their treatment.
 Each day will consist of multifamily therapeutic interventions and activities, separate teen and parent groups, and multifamily meals and snacks.
 The two primary psychologists will provide coaching at meals and snacks, which is a critical part of the ED-IFT program.
 Families are expected to bring their own food for meals and snacks for the entire family, including breakfast, mid-morning snack, lunch, and afternoon snack.
 Families residing within California who would benefit from additional treatment may also work with our team following ED-IFT.

 Rockwell, R.E., Boutelle, K., Trunko, M. E., Jacobs, M. J., & Kaye, W. H. (2011).
 An innovative short-term, intensive, family-based treatment for adolescent anorexia nervosa: case series.
 European eating disorders review, 19(4), 362-367.

 Knatz, S., Murray, S. B., Matheson, B., Boutelle, K. N., Rockwell, R., Eisler, I., & Kaye, W. H. (2015).
 A Brief, Intensive Application of Multi-Family-Based Treatment for Eating Disorders.
 Eating disorders, 23(4), 315-324.